vault27/vault27.github.io/ipsec.md

-# show IPSec protocol detsils<!-- omit from toc -->
+# show IPSec protocol details<!-- omit from toc -->

 ## Table of contents<!-- omit from toc -->